core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The registration message is a list of links to registration resources of the endpoints that belong to that group.
 The endpoints MAY be hosted by a different RD than the the group hosting RD.
-In that case the endpoint link SHOULD contain an "anchor=" attribute.
+In that case the endpoint link points to the registration resource on the other RD.

 The commissioning tool SHOULD not send any target attributes with the links to the registration resources, and the resource directory SHOULD reject registrations that contain links with unprocessable attributes.